wjfjiuzheyangba/FlarePrediction/README.md

 pic_draw/: This folder contains the code for drawing ROC (Receiver Operating Characteristic) curves.
 These scripts are used for visualizing and evaluating the performance of the predictive models.

 util/: The util directory houses various utility functions.
 These Python files contain supplementary code that supports the main functionality, such as data processing, logging, and other helper functions.

+train_feature_importent folder/: Contains the training code for the related models.

+train folder/: Includes the training code for models used in the feature importance analysis.

+outputs folder/: Stores the results of various models and related experiments.

+detect folder/: Contains code related to model prediction.

+detect_feture_importence/ and feature_importance_cut/ folders: Hold code related to experiments on feature importance.

+data/: Includes data used in our paper